Kong/kubernetes-ingress-controller/railgun/keps/0003-kic-kubebuilder-re-architecture.md

 [legacy-tests]:https://github.com/Kong/kubernetes-ingress-controller/issues/1040

 ## Alternatives

+### CRD/Secret vs. In-Memory Cache

+To help break apart the monolithic controller from 1.x we considered using a `Secret` or `CRD` as the caching location for resources as an interim solution between previous arch and the future arch we wanted to define, however the timing and logistics of that simply didn't work for this KEPs scope and limitations such as maximum object size for `Secrets` led us to stop on this and save it for a later iteration.

+### OperatorSDK vs. Kubebuilder

 The [OperatorSDK][osdk] from [Redhat][rhel] was considered for our new Kubernetes SDK, but ultimately decided against due to lack of familiarity and preferring a more generic and flexible toolkit.